mathgladiator/adama-lang/docs/blog/2020-04-09-and-so-it-begins.md

 I hate.

-Seriously, I hate the way we define Infrastructure via web services.
-I also hate the fact that the game is being defined by Amazon.
-I give mad credits to Andy Jassy and the engineering leadership at Amazon where I learned a great deal of the art of building web services.
-I spent 3.5 long, long, LONG years at Amazon working with Amazon S3.
-However, everyone is playing the me-too game to catch up to Amazon, and this is not how to win.
+I hate bad infrastructure.

+I hate leaky abstractions which become infrastructure.

+I hate unreliable infrastructure.

+Seriously, I hate the way we define Infrastructure via web services, but what other choice is there?
+This is a serious question.

 I also hate having to read a long ass list of products and realize that my core option is to buy stupid shit rather than build my own stupid shit where I have control.
 I hate buying shit because buying creates hard boundaries which more often than not requires some kludge or hack to make work well.
 I value reliability, and I believe reliability only comes from simplification where less is more.
 And, I don't mean less stuff to buy, but less total stuff period.
 However, simplification is exceptionally hard and extremely expensive for a multitude of reasons.